TABLE OF CONTENTS

 Set financial goals & targets

 Goals are powerful motivators.
 After conducting a thorough cost and cash flow analysis, it will become clear how many units will need to be sold to reach the breakeven point at your current price per unit.
 You may decide to set a target such as selling 1000 units by the end of the quarter.
 Perhaps you know the revenue generated will lead to a $100,000 profit after the 3 months.
 This money can help you reach larger goals.
 For example, expanding your labor force, marketing more aggressively, or increasing product quality.
 Whatever goals you create, they must be realistic and inspire you and your workers to reach them.
-Don’t forget about creating a business impact analysis in case disaster strikes.
-The future is uncertain and it’s better to be over-prepared than under.

 Like with any good goal, it’s important to communicate a clear expectation of when that goal will be reached.

 To help you price more efficiently

 Many times, after identifying costs, business owners find they have either been pricing their products too low or too high.
 This prevents them from reaching the break even point in their desired timeframe.
 In these scenarios, it will be important to analyze the competitors in the market.
 This will help you see where you can price items more appropriately.
 Additionally, it will help you achieve your financial goals in the desired time frame.